midhunkalarikkal/FullDomain/Notes/React.md

 ===================
 `createBrowserRouter`
 ----------------------
-This function is used to create a router instance with the routes of a application.
+This function is used to create a router instance with the routes of an application.

 `RouterProvider`
 ----------------